BradDunagan/emscript-cpython/README.md

 ### Credit

 See [DGYM](https://github.com/dgym/cpython-emscripten).
-The instructions here are simply some of what he does with make.
+The instructions here are some of what he does with make.

 ### Here are the steps -